Monisha-RK10/Proj3/README.md

 **Challenges**:

 - **Class mismatch:** YOLO is trained on COCO, which has classes like 'car', 'person', 'bicycle' (**No Cyclist**).
 However, KITTI has classes like 'Car', 'Pedestrian', 'Cyclist'.

--**No class label for BYTETrack:** BYTETrack does not consider class label while tracking
+- **No class label for BYTETrack:** BYTETrack does not consider class label while tracking

 **Solutions**:

-**Class mismatch:** Cyclist filter (IoU between person & bicycle)
+- **Class mismatch:** Cyclist filter (IoU between person & bicycle)

-**Class label for BYTETrack:** Assign class IDs back to the tracks by matching track boxes with detection boxes using IoU
+- **Class label for BYTETrack:** Assign class IDs back to the tracks by matching track boxes with detection boxes using IoU

 ---